jnagasawa/RAGinject/README.md

 current release checks whether any string in `success_criteria.forbidden_in_answer` appears in the answer (after Unicode NFKC normalization and whitespace collapsing, case-insensitive by default).
-That is fast and dependency-free, but it cannot distinguish a pipeline that **obeyed** an injected instruction from one that **faithfully quoted** the injected document while summarizing it — if your canary legitimately appears in quoted source text, `keyword_match` reports `leaked` either way.
+That's fast and dependency-free, but it cannot distinguish a pipeline that **obeyed** an injected instruction from one that **faithfully quoted** the injected document while summarizing it.
+If your canary legitimately appears in quoted source text, `keyword_match` reports `leaked` either way.
 A semantic `llm_judge` that can tell those apart is on the roadmap.
 Until then, review the `answer` field of `leaked` outcomes before treating them as confirmed findings.

 **A passing score is not a safety guarantee.** raginject tests the attacks you give it.
-A score of 1.00 means your pipeline blocked those specific patterns on that specific run — it is a regression signal, not a proof.
-It is also not a runtime defense: nothing here protects a production request.
+A score of 1.00 means your pipeline blocked those specific patterns on that specific run.
+That's a regression signal, not proof.
+It's also not a runtime defense: nothing here protects a production request.

 ## CLI reference